NativeInstruments/gocept.amqprun/README.txt

 ===============

 To get started define a function which does the work.
 In this case, we log the message body and send a message.
-The ``handle`` decorator takes two arguments, the queue name and the routing key::
+The ``declare`` decorator takes two arguments, the queue name and the routing key::

     import logging